printf - write formatted output

 For each conversion specification that consumes an argument, the next argument operand shall be evaluated and converted to the appropriate type for the conversion as specified below.

 The format operand shall be reused as often as necessary to satisfy the argument operands.
-Any extra c or s conversion specifiers shall be evaluated as if a null string argument were supplied; other extra conversion specifications shall be evaluated as if a zero argument were supplied.
+Any extra b, c, or s conversion specifiers shall be evaluated as if a null string argument were supplied; other extra conversion specifications shall be evaluated as if a zero argument were supplied.
 If the format operand contains no conversion specifications and argument operands are present, the results are unspecified.

 If a character sequence in the format operand begins with a '%' character, but does not form a valid conversion specification, the behavior is unspecified.

 The argument to the c conversion specifier can be a string containing zero or more bytes.
 If it contains one or more bytes, the first byte shall be written and any additional bytes shall be ignored.
 If the argument is an empty string, it is unspecified whether nothing is written or a null byte is written.

 The argument operands shall be treated as strings if the corresponding conversion specifier is b, c, or s, and shall be evaluated as if by the strtod() function if the corresponding conversion specifier is a, A, e, E, f, F, g, or G. Otherwise, they shall be evaluated as unsuffixed C integer constants, as described by the ISO C standard, with the following extensions: